 The ORACLE research observatory is one of the oldest French observatories of the critical zone.
 It is located in the Paris basin (70 km east of Paris).
-The Observatory is constituted of three Catchments: Grand Morin, Petit Morin, two tributaries of the Marne River (1800 km² area) and Orgeval catchment (104 km²), tributary of the Grand Morin, smaller but concentrates the most of the instrumentation.
-The topography is dominated by the Brie plateau (130m altitude) incised by valleys (80m altitude).
-ORACLE is subject to temperate oceanic climate (average annual temperature of 11.3C and annual precipitation of 740mm).
-The geology is sedimentary deposit alternating with clay and limestone layers (including Brie limestone containing the aquifer of the same name) covered with a silty layer where deep soils develop.
-The land is mainly agricultural, representative of the intensive cereal crops of the Paris Basin.
+The observatory is constituted of three catchments: Grand Morin, Petit Morin, two tributaries of the Marne River (1,800 km² area) and Orgeval catchment (104 km²), tributary of the Grand Morin, smaller but with most of the instrumentation.
+The topography consists of the Brie plateau (130 m asl) incised by valleys (80 m asl).
+The sites are subject to temperate oceanic climate (average annual temperature of 11.3 °C and annual precipitation of 740 mm).
+The geology corresponds to a sedimentary basin with an alternance of clay and limestone layers (including Brie limestone hosting the aquifer of the same name) covered with a silty layer where deep soils develop.
+The land is mainly agricultural, representative of the intensive cereal crops of the Paris basin.
 The soils are hydromorphic, mainly drained by subsurface drainage networks.

-Localisation: 70 km to the East of Paris
+Location: 70 km to the East of Paris

 Keywords: Hydrology, bio-geochemistry, intensive agriculture, agricultural subsurface drainage, sedimentary basin.

-Oracle’s observations support the development and use of numerical models for impact studies and territorial management.
+ORACLE’s observations support the development and use of numerical models for impact studies and territorial management.

 Sites and measured variables

-The main measurement stations consists of:
+The main instrumental apparatus consists of:

-- piezometric stations installed in the Orgeval catchment along the plateau-valley axes;
+- piezometric stations installed in the Orgeval catchment along the plateau-valley axes,

-- meteorological stations for air temperature, humidity and radiation measurements;
+- meteorological stations for air temperature, humidity and radiation measurements,

-- soil moisture measurement stations from the soil surface to 1.5m depth;
+- soil moisture measurement stations from the soil surface to 1.5 m depth,

 Partners and further information